Contact

 About

-I am a Research Associate at the Harvard University in Cambridge, MA.
+I am a Research Associate at the Harvard University in Cambridge, MA, where I am also a fellow in CBS-NTT Program in Physics of Intelligence.
 I am interested in various problems at the intersection of Neuroscience and Artificial Intelligence, and specifically how these two fields can benefit each other.

 I received my PhD from the Johns Hopkins University, was an Instructor in Medicine at the Harvard Medical School, and later a Swartz Fellow in Theoretical Neuroscience at the Cold Spring Harbor Laboratory in New York.
 For more information on some of my past and current projects please see below.